 The Building

 Built in 1946, our building is a classic example of the art deco buildings of the era in New York City.
-It was designed by architect Philip Birnbaum, who went on in his later, more seasoned years to design Trump Tower.
+It was designed by architect Philip Birnbaum, who went on in his later years to design hundreds of New York high rises, including Lincoln Center Plaza.
 Birnbaum was an architect best known for his interiors.
 Developers applauded his economical use of space.
-But, inspired by a British urban planning ethos called the Garden City movement, he packed a whole lot of congenial living into his designs as well.
+But, inspired by a British urban planning ethos called the Garden City movement, he packed a whole lot of light and air into his designs.

-Having grown up poor in New York City, Birnbaum brought an appreciation for light and air as well as a separation of private space to his work, and his thoughtful use of both resulted in very "livable" spaces.
+Having grown up poor in New York City, Birnbaum brought an appreciation for small-space living and public vs. private spaces to his work, resulting in very congenial floor plans.

-I appreciate the interior design of our home, but I have to say that I quite like the exterior of our building, too, with its compact scale, jutting marquee entry, and open balconies (despite some of the clumsy enclosures.)
+I love the interior architecture of our home, but I have to say that I quite like the exterior of our building, too, with its compact scale, minimalist marquee entry, and open balconies (despite some of the clumsy enclosures.)

-For Mr. Renov8or one major attraction was the parking garage, and I've grown to appreciate it too.
-It is convenient, especially on summer weekends after driving back from the weekends on the North Fork, to swoop right into the "bat cave," unload bags, pets, and gear, and cart it all up the elevator in one fell swoop rather than spend hours circling the neighborhood looking for parking late on a Sunday night, as we used to do in Brooklyn.
+For Mr. Renov8or a major attraction was the underground parking garage, and I've grown to appreciate that too, especially on summer weekends driving back from the North Fork.
+To swoop right into the "bat cave," unload bags, pets, and gear, and cart it all up the elevator in one fell swoop rather than spend hours circling the neighborhood looking for parking late on a Sunday night, as we used to in Brooklyn, is very hospitable.

 Now, let's have a look inside.